 The Girl Who Seduced the Hell Out of Him

 "A Mother's Nightmare" starts with Vanessa trying to attend the funeral of a boyfriend only to be escorted out as a grieving mother doesn't want her there, clearly blaming her for the death of her son.
 This is followed by Vanessa in the office of her care worker who in the space of a minute manages to set the scene that not only has the teenager been trouble with options running out for places to send her but he can't wait for her to no longer be his problem.
-As such when she sets about seducing Chris you can predict that not only will his life end up in danger because of something she will do but with Annabeth Gish as Chris' concerned mum you know she is going to have to save him before it is too late.
+As such when Vanessa sets about seducing Chris you can predict that not only will his life end up in danger, because of something she will do, but with Annabeth Gish as Chris' concerned mother you know she is going to have to save him before it is too late.

-What all that really means is "A Mother's Nightmare" firstly focuses on watching Vanessa not just seduce Chris but come between him and his mum by dominating his life and with the attractive Jessica Lowndes turning on her seductive charms she certainly ends up the lethal combination of sexy, manipulative and dangerous.
+What all that really means is "A Mother's Nightmare" firstly focuses on watching Vanessa not just seduce Chris but come between him and his mum by dominating his life.
+And with the attractive Jessica Lowndes turning on some seductive charms she certainly ends up the lethal combination of sexy, manipulative and dangerous.
 Secondly we then have Maddie discovering that Vanessa's version of her life is a complete fabrication and persuading her estranged husband, a cop, to try and find the truth as to Vanessa's past.
 All of which of course builds to the inevitable danger as Vanessa turns nasty and sets about taking her anger out on Chris.
-It is all pretty typical but with Lowndes bringing to life the seductive yet sick side of Vanessa it certainly grabs your attention.
+It is all pretty typical but with Lowndes bringing to life the seductive yet wicked side of Vanessa it certainly grabs your attention.
 And to be honest whilst you suspect that Vanessa is simply trouble you do wonder whether maybe there is some thing else going on due to some of the friends she has.